 - • Fraternity & Sorority Involvement

 UC Art Fair Regulations

 Booth space is limited.
 Selection is determined by a committee based on your images and the information provided in your application.
+An artist’s application will not be considered without the $10 application fee.
+Artists are placed in booths according to the UC Art Fair Coordinator’s discretion.
+Although artists may request a specific booth, they are not guaranteed to receive it.
 Artists not accepted will be placed on a wait list.
 Wait-listed artists will be notified of cancellations as soon as possible.
-Artists who do not pay their balance by the date indicated on the confirmation letter forfeit their space.
-Accepted artists who do not show for the fair with no cancellation notice will not be accepted for future fairs.
+Artists who do not pay their booth fees by the date indicated on the confirmation letter forfeit their space.
+Accepted artists who do not arrive for the fair with no cancellation notice will not be accepted for future fairs.

-An artist must notify the art fair coordinator by email or phone call with a cancellation notice at least 10 days (including weekend days) prior to the first day of the fair in order to receive a 50% refund.
-Less than 10 days of notice will receive no refund.
+An artist must notify the art fair coordinator by email or phone call with a cancellation notice at least 10 business days prior to the first day of the fair in order to receive a full refund.
+Less than 10 business days of notice will receive no refund.